Is Therapy Covered By Insurance? (Mental Health Therapy Costs Explained)

 BetterHelp.com is one of the United States' leading online therapy providers that offer affordable options for getting access to therapy services online with licensed and board-certified professionals.
 While the national average for attending traditional in-office therapy can range from $65.00 - $200.00 per hour, BetterHelp offers sessions with psychologists, licensed clinical social workers, and professional counselors that start at just $40.00 a week.

 Regardless of your financial circumstances or whether or not you have mental health insurance, there are affordable therapy options available online to meet every budget.
-Don't go without much needed mental health care services because you're afraid of the cost.
+Don't go without much needed mental health care services because you're afraid of the cost or aren't sure of what your insurance covers.
 Reaching out for help is the first step to an improved quality of life.
-Now that you've learned the answer to the question of "Is therapy covered by insurance," let's talk about how to get therapy online.
+Now that you've learned the answer to the question of "Is therapy covered by insurance?" let's talk about how to get therapy online.

 Significant Insurance Issues

-Before you choose a plan, consulting your insurer is vital.
-It's advisable to consult your insurer's website before taking any step.
-On the site, you should get to see all the crucial information you need.
-For instance, essential details like what therapies are covered, copay cost, and which therapists accept insurance will be present on the site.
+Before you choose a plan, consulting your insurer and knowing what they do and don't cover is vital.
+It's advisable to consult your insurer's website to know what it covers before taking any step.
+On the site, you should get to see all the crucial information you need -- for instance, essential details like what therapies they cover, copay cost, other policies, and which therapists accept insurance will be present on the site.
 Without these details, there may be insurance issues.

 There's a probability that you feel a lack of confidentiality.
 Typically, many therapists are always hesitant to accept insurance due to that reason.
 When dealing with an insurance company, any health treatment filed is recorded in your permanent medical record.
 Hence, health insurance companies may have access to the progress of the therapy sessions.
 In most cases, companies that undergo audits to prevent fraud go through specific personal details.
 Fortunately, there's no cause for alarm.
 With BetterHelp, you will get all the support you need to overcome challenges.

 Therapists usually decline insurance sometimes because of the system.
-In most insurance companies, they only cover certain things that they regard as medical necessities.
-In other words, an expert need to perform a full diagnostic check on the patient.
+More likely than not, your insurance company only covers certain things that they regard as medical necessities.
+In other words, an expert needs to perform a full diagnostic check on the patient.
 After the assessment and a series of tests, the professional should develop a mental illness report.

 Other General Benefits of Insurance in Healthcare

-Traditionally, health insurance is crucial for protection from unexpected and high medical costs.
+Traditionally, health insurance and what it covers is crucial for protection from unexpected and high medical costs.
 Hence, you can get the best care without straining your finances in any way.
-General medical insurances cover daily treatment expenses, ambulance charges, and many other crucial things.
-Due to this, a patient can worry less about finances and aim toward full recovery.
+General medical insurances cover daily treatment expenses, cover ambulance charges, and many other crucial things.
+Due to this, a patient can worry less about finances and what their insurance will cover and aim toward full recovery.
 For instance, someone looking to help with marriage counseling doesn't need to make worrisome calculations.
-Overall, health insurance can be beneficial in helping reduce costs medical costs.
+Overall, health insurance and the benefits that it will cover can be beneficial in helping reduce medical costs.